-SANTO DOMINGO, Dominican Republic, April 4, 2017. – On March 31, 2017, Batey Relief Alliance’s Board President in the Dominican Republic, Dr. Togarma Rodriguez signed an agreement with Dominican Republic Ministry of Health’s Regional Director, Dr. Mirna Font-Frias officially handing over BRA’s Medical Center to the Dominican government.
+SANTO DOMINGO, Dominican Republic, April 4, 2017. – On March 31, 2017, Batey Relief Alliance (BRA)’s Board President in the Dominican Republic, Dr. Togarma Rodriguez signed an agreement with Dominican Republic Ministry of Health’s Regional Director, Dr. Mirna Font-Frias officially handing over BRA’s Medical Center to the Dominican government.

 “Our objective is to reinforce BRA’s firm commitment to support the government in its continuing effort to providing quality health services to some of the country’s most impoverished and abandoned populations living in difficult and health-deprived areas, mainly the highly vulnerable sugarcane plantations rural batey communities,” said Ulrick Gaillard, BRA’s President and CEO.